EugenMayer/chef-shorewall_ng/README.md

-shorewall_reloaded Cookbook
+shorewall_ng Cookbook
 ===========================

 Description
 -----------

-This cookbook is based on the original in the Chef Supermarket by [charles-dyfis-net](https://supermarket.chef.io/users/charles-dyfis-net) for CentOS.
+This cookbook enables you to configure a shorewall4 and shorewall5 on a debian/ubunto based os a transparent, easy and encapsulated way

 [Shorewall](http://shorewall.net/) is a rather comprehensive and easy-to-use abstraction layer on top of iptables.